Chapter 04.06 - Benefits and Leave

 - An additional day before or after December 25, as specified by the president

 Holidays shall be observed on the date of the holiday, unless the holiday falls on Saturday or Sunday, in which case the holiday shall be observed on the Monday or Friday closest to the holiday.

 Regular benefit-eligible employees in active pay status receive holiday pay.
-Holiday pay shall be pro-rated for part-time employees.
+Holiday pay shall be pro-rated for part-time benefit-eligible employees.